 - How do you know if you’re getting enough sleep – 7 main signs

 - In the search for quantity, don’t forget sleep quality

 Why sleep matters

-You’ve surely heard the statistic.
-You spend up to one-third of your life asleep.
-Resisting the temptation to say ‘think how many more episodes of Game Of Thrones I could cram in’, let’s instead think about what sleep actually does for us.
+You’ve surely heard the saying.
+‘You spend up to one-third of your life asleep’.
+Now resist the temptation to say ‘think how many more episodes of that TV series I could cram in’, let’s instead think about what sleep actually does for us.
 No matter your age or circumstances, sleep fulfills many important physical and psychological functions.
 These include –

 - Rebuilding muscles